 While costar Judy Garland does much of the singing and dancing in this classic musical, Lamarr portrays one of three central showgirls intent on making it in Florenz Ziegfeld’s demanding revue.
 Interlocking story arcs show her progression through the company alongside that of Garland’s and Lana Turner’s characters.
 Watch it for the impressive dance numbers and a relatively happy ending for Lamarr’s trademark European beauty.

 Tortilla Flat (1942)

-Perhaps Lamarr’s most enduring work, this gorgeous Technicolor picture is old Hollywood spectacle at its most sumptuous.
-Cecil DeMille commence a painstaking pre-production process in 1935, and its special effects were innovations at their time.
-After a lengthy search for a leading lady, Lamarr was cast; she earned accolades for her ‘more than skin-deep’ performance and ‘gazelle’-like gracefulness.
-This film is also notable for featuring one of Angela Lansbury’s early roles as Delilah’s sister and Sampson’s intended bride – this may not be Biblically accurate, but it makes for compelling storytelling.
+Perhaps Lamarr’s most enduring work, this gorgeous Technicolor picture is Old Hollywood spectacle at its most sumptuous.
+Cecil B. DeMille commenced a painstaking pre-production process in 1935, and the film’s special effects, unleashed on the public 15 years later, were innovations at the time.
+After a lengthy search for a leading lady, Lamarr was cast; she earned accolades for her “more than skin-deep” performance and “gazelle”-like gracefulness.
+This film is also notable for featuring one of Angela Lansbury’s early roles as Delilah’s sister and Samson’s intended bride – this may not be Biblically accurate, but it makes for compelling storytelling.